BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/readme.md

 # Custom Usages of Ansible Playbook

-## Keycloak Initial Instance Setup for Testing Purpose:
+### 1. Keycloak Initial Instance Setup for Testing Purpose:
 Reuse the playbook to configure a brand new instance of keycloak with BCGov settings, i.e.: IDIR and GitHub IDP setup.
 As there some conflicting tasks between the original realm builder, custom script will be using a combination of local tasks and realm builder tasks.

-## Local realm provisioning:
+### 2. Local realm provisioning:
 Similar to realm-o-matic where the playbook creates the realm, IDP and admin users from configuration.

+### 3. Setup OCP4 Cluster login KeyCloak flow:
+Reuse provisioning playbook to setup realms specific for OCP4 login.
+See details [here](doc/ocp4-cluster-kc.md).

 ## Steps to Run: